4mokie/Bifluxon/README.md

 ### AC qubit methods

 - ` set_state(ng , fi_ext)`
-  creates (or retrieve, if was created before) attribute, corresponds to the given gate charge `ng` (in units of e) and the external flux `fi_ext` (in rad).
+  creates (or retrieves, if was created before) attribute, corresponds to the given gate charge `ng` (in units of e) and the external flux `fi_ext` (in rad).
 Energies and wavefuctions can be calculated for particular state, see more detail in [the next section](#AC-state-methods)